eedorenko/missionedge-plat-control-plane-seed/docs/application-registration.md

 Registering an application using the application registration workflow accomplishes three things:

-1. Updates this control plane repo with metadata of the application that is being registered
+1. **Updates this control plane repo with metadata of the application that is being registered**

     This first step will create a reference in the default `coral-applications` workspace.
 Note that if other workspaces are required, the workflow needs to be adjusted properly, since it only considers the default workspace.

-1. Updates the application's repo to configure the required information about this control repo for when an deployment request is needed.
+1. **Updates the application's repo to configure the required information about this control repo for when an deployment request is needed**

    This next step stores three secrets in the application repo.
 This is possible because the workflow with use the token with permissions to write to the application repo (passed as parameters for `App repo GitHub PAT with "repo" scope (to allow this workflow to write back in the application repo)`)